SimonDanisch/Bonito.jl/docs/src/deployment.md

 If the server is behind a proxy, you can set the proxy like this:

 ```@example 1
-server = JSServe.Server(example_app, "0.0.0.0", 8080; proxy_url="https://my-domain.de/my-app");
+server = Bonito.Server(example_app, "0.0.0.0", 8080; proxy_url="https://my-domain.de/my-app");
 # or set it later
-# this can be handy for interactive use cases where one isn't sure which port is open, and let JSServe find a free port (which will then be different from the one created with, but is stored in `server.port`)
+# this can be handy for interactive use cases where one isn't sure which port is open, and let Bonito find a free port (which will then be different from the one created with, but is stored in `server.port`)
 server.proxy_url = ".../$(server.port)"
 ```

-JSServe tries to do this for known environments like JuliaHub via `get_server()`.
+Bonito tries to do this for known environments like JuliaHub via `get_server()`.
 This will find the most common proxy setup and return a started server:

 ```@example 1
-server = JSServe.get_server()
+server = Bonito.get_server()
 # add a route to the server for root to point to our example app
 route!(server, "/" => example_app)
 ```